iamdharmesh/xylus-wordpress-theme/README.md

-#Xylus
-Xylus Wordpress Blogging Theme
+# Xylus Wordpress Blogging Theme

-#Description
+# Description
 Xylus is clean and light weight wordpress theme powered by bootstrap.
 It  is a fully responsive theme that looks great on any device.
 Make it yours with a custom menu, header image, and background.

-#Installation
+# Installation

 1. In your admin panel, go to Appearance -> Themes and click the Add New button.
 2. Click Upload and Choose File, then select the theme's ZIP file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

-#Frequently Asked Questions
+# Frequently Asked Questions

 1.)
 How do I change the Header Image?